hww/UnityTFSM/README.md

     {
         // your event handlers
         default:
-            // in other case, to deliver event to curent state base.OnStateEvent(evt);
+            // in other case, to deliver event to current state base.OnStateEvent(evt);
             break;
     }